-Dr. Dan Han is the chief of the clinical section of the UK Neuropsychology Service, the director of neurobehavioral studies at the UK Sports Medicine Research Institute, and an associate professor of neurology, neurosurgery, and physical medicine and rehabilitation at the UK College of Medicine.
+Dr. Dan Han is the chief of the clinical section of the UK Neuropsychology Service and an associate professor of neurology, neurosurgery, and physical medicine and rehabilitation at the UK College of Medicine.

 Dr. Han received his clinical psychology and neuropsychology training at the Adler School of Professional Psychology, the University of Chicago Medical Center, Rush University Medical Center and Dreikurs Psychological Services Center in Chicago.
 He then completed a two-year fellowship in clinical neuropsychology at the Charles Matthews Neuropsychology Laboratory at the University of Wisconsin in Madison.

 Dr. Han is the past president of the Lexington Board of Brain Injury Alliance, current chair of the Medical & Scientific Advisory Board of the Association of the U.S. Army – McMillan Chapter, and president of the International Society of Neurogastronomy.
 He has received the Honor the Fallen Soldier Patriot Medallion from the Association of the U.S. Army – McMillan Chapter, the Jack Runyon Service Award by the Kentucky Psychological Association and the Founder’s Award by the International Society of Neurogastronomy.
 He is also a Blavatnik nominee in Life Sciences by The New York Academy of Sciences.
 Dr. Han has received funding from the National Institutes of Health, the Department of Defense, and other federal and state mechanisms, foundational grants, and clinical trials involving studies of brain-behavior relationships and curriculum development.

 Faculty RankAssociate Professor of Neurology, Neurosurgery, and Physical Medicine & Rehabilitation